On Gorenstein $\mathbb{Q}_p$-rational threefold and fourfold singularities: Preliminaries

 where on the right we take the strict henselization with respect to the maximal ideal (the image of $f_i$ in $\cO_{X,x}^{\sh}$ is still denoted $f_i$).
 But as henselianity is preserved under quotients (if solutions lift to the ring then they certainly lift to a quotient) and as $\cO_{X,x}^{\sh}/(f_1,\ldots,f_c)$ and $\cO_{X,x}^{\sh}$ have the same residue field, $\cO_{X,x}^{\sh}/(f_1,\ldots,f_c)$ is already strictly henselian.
 Hence $(f_1,\ldots,f_c)$ is the ideal of $D^{\sh}$ in $X^{\sh}$.
 Finally, as $\cO_{X,x}^{\sh}$ is Noetherian local, completion with respect to $\fm^{\sh}_{X,x}$ is exact.
 Hence we obtain that the ideal $I_{\tD}$ of $\tD$ in $\tX$ is also given by $(f_1,\ldots,f_c)$.

-We now finally show that $\tD\setminus\{\tx\}$ is connected.
-By \stacksproj{0ECR}, which is a version of Falting's connectedness theorem (see also \cite[Theorem XIII.2.1]{Grothendieck_SGA_2}), in order to prove that $\tD\setminus\{\tx\}$ is connected, we must show that the cohomological dimension of $I_{\tD}$ in $\cO_{\tX,\tx}$ is at most $\dim \tX-2$ (as $\tX$ is normal local and hence irreducible).
-But $\dim \tX\geq c+2$, and by \stacksproj{0DX9} the cohomological dimension of $I_{\tD}$ in $\cO_{\tX,\tx}$ is smaller than or equal to the number of generators of $I_{\tD}$, which is $c$.
-Hence the hypotheses of \stacksproj{0ECR} are verified, and so we conclude that $\tD\setminus\{\tx\}$ is connected.
+We are now in place to prove that $\tD\setminus\{\tx\}$ is connected.
+By \stacksproj{0ECR}, we must show that the cohomological dimension of $I_{\tD}$ in $\cO_{\tX,\tx}$ is at most $\dim \tX-2$ (as $\tX$ is normal local and hence irreducible).
+But $\dim \tX\geq c+2$, and by \stacksproj{0DX9}, the cohomological dimension of $I_{\tD}$ in $\cO_{\tX,\tx}$ is smaller than or equal to the number of generators of $I_{\tD}$, which is $c$.
+Hence the hypotheses of \stacksproj{0ECR} are verified, and we conclude that $\tD\setminus\{\tx\}$ is connected. \end{proof}